qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 ## 5. Optional: Edit smoke test code

-You can use the test code as is to verify that the workflow isn't broken.
-If a step of the workflow cannot be executed because no match is found for the target element, the test will fail.
+You can use the test code as is to verify that your workflow isn't broken.
+If a step of your workflow cannot be completed because no match is found for the target element, the test will fail.

 However, you can still edit the test code to suit your use case.
 This section provides examples for [adding an assertion](smoke_tests_with_alerts#add-an-assertion), [using a custom CSS or text selector](smoke_tests_with_alerts#use-custom-selectors) to locate an element, or [changing an input value](smoke_tests_with_alerts#change-input-values).
 Each section is self-contained, so feel free to skip to the section(s) of interest.